SvenBroeckling/phasesix-rulebook/published/combat_en.md

 ### Throwing objects

-If an item, such as a grenade, is thrown at a target, the character rolls to its *throw* value.
+If an item, such as a throwing net, is thrown at a target, the character rolls to its *throw* value.
 The minimum roll is equal to the character's minimum roll, usually 5+.

 If the roll results in at least one success, the character has hit his target.